nus-cs2113-AY2021S2/ip/docs/README.md

 Duke will not run._** Please manually fix the data in the file into the correct format, otherwise delete all the invalid data in order for Duke to resume operation.

+**_Note: Please ensure that you do not already have an existing file named `data.txt`, not in a valid Duke format, in the same location as the jar file._**
+Otherwise, it may interfere with the operation of Duke.
+Please move the jar file into another location, or remove this `data.txt` file for Duke to resume operation.

 ____

 ## FAQ